openc/openc_bot/README.md

       |_spec/       # For the specs
       |_tmp/        # Temporary store

-data/, db/, and tmp/ should not be committed to version control.
 Data in data/ and db/ will be persisted through deployments, but tmp/ will not be persisted.

 ## How to export the data